 With ready user stories in place the development team is in a good position to progress your product in an effective manner.
 For more details on getting user stories ready please take a look at my post “The Definition of Ready in Scrum”.

-The persona pictures and the Manga girl sketch were created by Ole Størksen.
-Thanks Ole!
+The persona pictures used in this article were created by Ole Størksen.